 How to Choose Right Skincare Products?

 This is when skincare can get tricky - out of the all amazing options out there, how can you know which product works best on your skin?
 Ideally, you don't want to do too much trial and error, that would be just a waste of your time and money.
-To help you out, we've listed down some tips for you to make your choices a little easier.
+To help you out, we've listed some tips on how to choose the right skincare products for your needs.

 Less is more

 So, what kind of products to choose then?
-All skin types usually benefit from gentle washing, skip all gels and foams - favour cleansing milks, balms and oils.
+All skin types usually benefit from gentle washing, skip all gels and foams though - favour cleansing milks, balms and oils.
 They won't upset the natural pH of the skin or harm the skin's outermost layer.
-Try, for example, Balm to Milk Cleanser from Flow or Oil Cleanser from Senja.
+Try, for example, Balm to Milk Cleanser from Flow Cosmetics.

 After toning the skin, all skin types need moisturiser, facial oil or both.
 Dryer skin benefits from the combination of oil and moisturiser, this can also be done only in the evenings or during winter months when the skin needs some extra care.
 It's also a common misconception that oily or acne-prone skin wouldn't need facial oil.
 The right oil will help to stabilise and regulate your skin's sebum production (i.e. your natural skin oil) to make you less oily overall.
 Try, for example, rose or jojoba oil for dry and acne-prone skin.